DaniFoldi/bundled-lint-config/yamllint-presets/README.md

-# This package is published from a monorepo.
+# This package is published from a monorepo

 Check https://github.com/DaniFoldi/linters for more details.